CBA-Consult/scev-self-charging-electric-vehicle/generated-documents/pppm/program-project-charter.md

 The SCEV Program is an umbrella program that will coordinate and integrate the following key projects.
 Each project will have its own detailed charter.

 1.  **Project Solari:** Photovoltaic Energy Generation - Responsible for the research, selection, and seamless integration of the most advanced solar panel technology into the vehicle's body.
-2.  **Project Kinetix:** Regenerative and Suspension Energy Harvesting - A consolidated effort to maximize kinetic energy recovery from braking and to develop systems that capture energy from suspension movement.
+2.  **Project Dynamo:** Rotational Inductive Energy Production - Researches and develops novel methods for generating and capturing energy from rotational and magnetic forces within the vehicle system, supporting advanced self-charging capabilities.
+3.  **Project Kinetix:** Kinetic Energy Recovery System (KERS) Improvements - Focuses on optimizing in-wheel motor regeneration and overall energy recovery efficiency, advancing KERS technology for electric vehicles.
-3.  **Project Maglev:** In-Wheel Electromagnetic Induction - Focused on developing frictionless in-wheel maglev and electromagnetic induction systems to generate energy from wheel rotation and vehicle movement.
+4.  **Project Maglev:** In-Wheel Electromagnetic Induction - Focused on developing frictionless in-wheel maglev and electromagnetic induction systems to generate energy from wheel rotation and vehicle movement.
-4.  **Project Synapse:** Intelligent Power Management System (IPMS) - Tasked with the design and implementation of the AI-driven algorithms for dynamic energy allocation, real-time data visualization, and bidirectional grid communication.
+5.  **Project Synapse:** Intelligent Power Management System (IPMS) - Tasked with the design and implementation of the AI-driven algorithms for dynamic energy allocation, real-time data visualization, and bidirectional grid communication.
-5.  **Project Bedrock:** Scalable Vehicle Platform - Responsible for the ground-up design and engineering of the skateboard chassis, ensuring it is lightweight, safe, and optimized for all energy-generating and storage components.
+6.  **Project Bedrock:** Scalable Vehicle Platform - Responsible for the ground-up design and engineering of the skateboard chassis, ensuring it is lightweight, safe, and optimized for all energy-generating and storage components.
-6.  **Project Interface:** Connected User Experience - Will develop the in-car and mobile applications that allow drivers to interact with and understand the vehicle's unique energy capabilities.
+7.  **Project Interface:** Connected User Experience - Will develop the in-car and mobile applications that allow drivers to interact with and understand the vehicle's unique energy capabilities.

 ---